The history of horse saddles begins when Celtic cavalry served as mercenaries to the ancient Egyptians.

 With long distance endurance riders increasingly making use of treeless saddles and winning it seems certain that a lot more horses are going to be enjoying fully flexible comfort in the future.

-And with these developments what could be more natural to complete the picture than getting rid of those old steel shoes and going bitless, treeless, and barefoot.
+And with all the developments in horse saddles what could be more natural to complete the picture than getting rid of those old steel shoes and going bitless, treeless, and barefoot